microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ## Description

-A teaching tip is a content-rich nonmodal flyout that provides contextual information.
-A teaching tip looks like a flyout, except that it may target a UI element with a pointer or be persistent and require the user to manually dismiss it.
-A teaching tip is often used for informing, reminding, and teaching users about important and new features that may enhance their experience.
+A teaching tip is a semi-persistent and content-rich flyout that provides contextual information.
+It is often used for informing, reminding, and teaching users about important and new features that may enhance their experience.

 **Important APIs:** [TeachingTip class]() [Link TODO]